daniel-agblevor/Chat/docs/frontend_development.md

 ---

-## 3. Current Status: Polished Frontend Demonstration
+## 3. Current Status: Live and Operational

-As of the latest update, the frontend is a **feature-complete and polished demonstration**.
-The UI is fully interactive, responsive, and includes professional-grade animations and theme consistency.
-However, it is **not connected to a live backend** and relies on mock data and simulated authentication.
+As of the latest update, the frontend is **fully integrated with the backend API and is live**.
+All UI components are connected to live data, and features such as authentication, file management, and chat are fully functional.

 ---